vapstack/rbi/README.md

 Indexes are persisted only on `Close()`.

-On startup, an `.rbo` marker file is created.
+An `.rbo` marker file is created on startup.
 If the marker is present during the next open, it indicates an unclean shutdown and automatically triggers a full index rebuild from the stored data.

 ## Memory Usage

-All secondary indexes are stored fully in memory.\
+All secondary indexes are kept in memory.\
 Memory usage is roughly proportional to:
 * number of indexed fields,
 * number of records,
 * cardinality and distribution of indexed values.

-Careful selection of indexed fields is strongly recommended for large datasets.
+Careful index selection is recommended for large datasets.

 ## Multiple Instances

-Multiple instances of `DB` can safely work on top of a single bbolt database.
+Multiple `DB` instances may safely operate on the same bbolt database.\
 Each instance maintains its own in-memory index.
-Whether this is desirable depends on workload and memory constraints and should be benchmarked for the target use case.

 ## Encoding and Schema Evolution

-Values are encoded using **msgpack**.
+Values are encoded using [msgpack](https://github.com/vmihailenco/msgpack).

-This provides:
-* good performance,
-* compact representation,
-* stable field layout.
+Msgpack provides good performance, compact binary representation, and a flatten encoding model similar to JSON.
+This makes it tolerant to many schema changes, including field reordering and movement between embedded and top-level structs.

+Unlike `gob`, field decoding does not depend on the exact structural layout of the type, which allows values to be safely decoded even if fields are moved between embedded structs or promoted to the parent struct.

-Schema changes are generally safe:
+Most schema changes are handled gracefully:

-* adding fields – safe,
-* removing fields – safe,
-* renaming fields – requires index rebuild,
-* changing field types – requires index rebuild.
+* **Adding fields** – a new index is created for the field; existing records simply have no value for it.
+* **Removing fields** – the corresponding index is removed, but encoded data for the field remains on disk until the record is updated.
+* **Renaming fields** – the old index is removed and a new one is created;
+  stored data remains until records are updated.
+* **Changing field types** – affected indexes are rebuilt; decoding behavior and compatibility are the responsibility of the user.

-Indexes are automatically rebuilt for affected fields when schema changes are detected.
+Indexes for affected fields are automatically rebuilt when schema changes are detected.

+## Optional LRU Cache

+The package provides an optional cache wrapper that adds two layers of caching:

+1. In-memory LRU cache for individual records.\
+   Is stores decoded values and returns **pointers to the cached data**.

+2. Invalidation-based cache for query results.\
+   A cache that maps a caching key (`QX.Key`) to the resulting list of record **IDs**.

+### Item Cache Limitations

+Cached values are returned as **pointers to the cached data**.\
+No copying is performed.

+This means:
+- Modifying a returned value mutates the cached entry.
+- Concurrent reads and writes to cached values may lead to data races.
+- Callers must treat cached values as read-only.

+### Query Cache Limitations

+- **Phantom Reads**\
+  The query cache relies on reactive invalidation: a cache entry is cleared only if one of the keys already contained in that entry is modified or deleted.
+If a **new record is inserted** that matches the query criteria, the cached result will not be updated or invalidated.
+  The `InvalidateQuery` and `InvalidateQueryPrefix` methods can be used for manual invalidation.

+* **Memory Usage**\
+  While the item cache is bounded by the specified capacity, the query cache is **unbounded**.
+Heavy usage of unique query keys may lead to memory growth.
+The `Reset` method clears the entire cache and releases memory back to the GC.

+### Atomicity Notes

+When wrapped by a cache instance, `QueryItems` resolves keys first and fetches values afterward.
+If a concurrent update or delete occurs between these steps, the returned slice may contain `nil` values for records that no longer exist.

 ## Design Scope and Non-Goals

-This package intentionally does **not** aim to be a relational database or a SQL engine.
+This package does **not** aim to be a relational database or a SQL engine.

 * no projections (`SELECT field1, field2`),
 * no joins,